IBM/example-health-synthea/README.md

-# Transforming and loading CSV files into a DB2 for z/OS database
+# Transforming and loading big data CSV files into a DB2 for z/OS database

-In this Code Pattern, we will generate a set of CSV files, transform them using a tool called SQLite, and load them to a DB2 for z/OS database using a JDBC function called zload.
+This code pattern offers a tried and tested approach for transforming a large set of varying CSV schemas into a subset of SQL schemas using an open-source tool called SQLite and loading them to a DB2 for z/OS database using a JDBC function called zload.

 This work was done as part of the Summit Health set of code patterns, which demonstrate how cloud technology can access data stored on z/OS systems.
 We needed a way to generate a large amount of patient health care data to populate the DB2 for z/OS database.